 - Common symptoms of diabetic neuropathy include numbness in the hands or feet, and pain in the hands, feet, or legs.
-Problems with internal organs, such as the digestive tract, heart, sex organs, or your eyes may also occur.
+Problems with internal organs, such as the digestive tract, heart, sex organs, or your eyes may also happen.

 - If you have high blood sugar or diabetes, see a healthcare provider who specializes in diabetes and its complications.

 Tips to help you get the most from a visit to your healthcare provider:

 - Know the reason for your visit and what you want to happen.

 - Before your visit, write down questions you want answered.

 - Bring someone with you to help you ask questions and remember what your provider tells you.